vinitshahdeo/ParkingLot/README.md

     - `Sorry, parking lot is full` : When parking lot has reached its maximum capacity.

+    - `Please provide registration number and color both` : When input contains either of two i.e. registration number and color of the car.

 - `leaveCar(input)` : Removes car in given slot in parking lot.
 It throws following errors:

   - `Sorry, parking lot is empty` if parking lot is empty.